Job Description Guidance - Professional Services

 - Follow the section by section guidance below to complete the template.

-- The job description template exists for the dual purposes of grading and recruitment, and where possible the sections are common to both purposes, with the exception of information which is only applicable for recruitment such as grade and salary range.
+- The Professional Services job description template exists for the dual purposes of grading and recruitment, and where possible the sections are common to both purposes.

-- Managers should be aware that the job description is indicative of the requirements of the role, and should where appropriate provide staff appointed to the role with a more detailed list of specific duties.
+- Managers should be aware that the job description is indicative of the requirements of the role, and therefore may need to provide staff appointed to the role with a more detailed list of specific duties as part of their induction and orientation to the role.

 - Use plain English to describe the role, explain any necessary acronyms, and avoid assumptions that the reader will understand the process or technique being referred to.